 • The individual has the opportunity for profit and loss as a result of the services being performed;

-• The individual hires and pays his or her assistants, if any, and, to the extent ...
+• The individual hires and pays his or her ...